SSL, TLS, and HTTPS: Securing Web Communication

 Cipher Suites

-A cipher suite specifies which algorithms to use for encryption, authentication, and key exchange.
-TLS 1.3 simplified cipher suites to five, each supporting different security levels:
+A cipher suite defines which algorithms to use for encryption, authentication, and key exchange.
+TLS 1.3 narrowed it down to five options:

 TLS_AES_256_GCM_SHA384